-AAEE NSW is proud to now to be bringing Take Me Outside, the successful Canadian project, to NSW to help support educators across the state get kids outside.
+AAEE NSW delivered Take Me Outside NSW, based on the successful Canadian project, to help support educators across the state get kids outside.
 Resources from Take Me Outside NSW are available here.

 We have collated a range of links and resources to help educators integrate nature education into their programs.
 If you know of other resources we could add to this page, please contact us.

 - Community organisations - CEN, Centre for Ecological Learning

 - Not-for-profits - BirdLife Australia citizen science; Planet Ark Tree Day

 - State government - National Parks and Wildlife Service guided walks

 - Local Government - Gosford City Council’s Family Nature Club

 - Statutory authorities - Centennial Parklands Bush School; Botanic Gardens tours and walks

 - Outdoor education companies - Project Nature-Ed, Land’s Edge, Total Eco Adventures